Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

 Q: Do you have anything in common with the characters?

 A: Like Rain and Galen, I was a holiday baby.
-I was born on December 31, 1967 at Baptist Memorial Hospital in Kansas City, Missouri in the middle of one of the worst snowstorms in Kansas City history.
+I was born on December 31 in the middle of one of the worst snowstorms in Kansas City history.
 My mother jokes that she missed four parties that night (my mother isn’t much one for parties), and my father joked that I was his “little tax deduction” because I’d been born just in time for him to deduct me as a dependent.
-My name at birth was Cynthia Louise Smith, and I was called Cindy Lou.

 Q: How did you come to know Rain as a character?

 A: One of the challenges in writing Rain was that, despite her sense of humor, she is so withdrawn at the beginning of the book.
 She doesn’t want to go anywhere or do anything with anybody (including me, the author of her story).
 It’s a major accomplishment for her to go to the neighborhood grocery store.
-To spur her into reconnecting with the world, I had to create a scenario in which she felt absolutely obligated to do something.
-By accidentally tilting the Aunt Georgia-Mrs. Owen power struggle in favor of Mrs. Owen, Rain becomes responsible for the fallout—Mrs. Owen’s letter to the editor, which uses Rain’s non-participation in Indian Camp against Aunt Georgia’s request—and therefore must take some action to at least repair the damage she has done.
+To spur her into reconnecting with the world, I had to create a scenario in which she felt obligated to take action.
+By accidentally tilting the Aunt Georgia-Mrs. Owen power struggle in favor of Mrs. Owen, Rain becomes responsible for the fallout—Mrs. Owen’s letter to the editor, which uses Rain’s non-participation in Indian Camp against Aunt Georgia’s financing request—and therefore Rain tries to at least repair the damage she has done.
 Basically, I had to offer her some incentive, some motivation to break her behavior pattern.

 Q: Why do your characters use both ‘Native American’ and ‘American Indian’?